andres-alban/ContextualBandits.jl/docs/src/gettingstarted.md

 ## Basic Usage

 Below is an example of a simulation. [`simulation_stochastic`](@ref) is the main function that guides the development of policies and other components.
-We will next explain what `simulation_stochastic` does.
-Then, we explain what the inputs represent and how you can modify them for your purposes.
+We next explain the model behind `simulation_stochastic` that clarifies the input parameters and outputs.

 ```julia
 using ContextualBandits